 Among those ideas is clearly a preference for a Job Guarantee as is depicted in the picture.
 However, that preference was gone by 1929.

 The Treasury View stated that the government should always run a balanced budget and that deficits were not expansionary.
-The election manifesto of the Conservatives was captured by their slogan ‘Safety First’ and they argued that even though unemployment was starting to sky-rocket and bankruptcies were rising sharply, the best strategy was to continue to run orthodox budgets (balanced) and not let the markets sort the developing crisis out.
+The election manifesto of the Conservatives was captured by their slogan ‘Safety First’ and they argued that even though unemployment was starting to sky-rocket and bankruptcies were rising sharply, the best strategy was to continue to run orthodox budgets (balanced) and let the markets sort the developing crisis out.

 I am sure you have heard similar irresponsible statements from the conservatives in the current crisis.